To begin this sermon, please turn to II Thessalonians 2.

 I Corinthians 12:28 And God has set some in the church, first apostles, secondarily prophets, thirdly teachers, after that miracles, then gifts of healings, helps, governments, diversities of tongues.

 So even within the church everything is not as we might look at it carnally.
 Let me give you another example from Jesus' teaching.
-Did He not use a parable in which He shows that some are given five talents, and others are given three talents, and others are given only one?
+Did He not use a parable in which He shows that some are given five talents, and others are given two talents, and others are given only one?
 That is a warning right there that we have a responsibility to bear up under whatever it is that God gives to us.

 At the beginning of verse 18, where it says in the King James, "But now . . . ," a modern translation very likely will have that translated "as a matter of fact."
 What Paul was doing there was stating a brief conclusion to what precedes this verse by giving a practical spiritual example of what he means.
 That is that God has designed and is creating the spiritual body—the church.
 The church then is the example that God has not dealt with everybody in an even-handed manner as it might look to us carnally, but He does judge everybody according to what they have been given and how well they have used and developed what they have been given.